-Talking about where we learnt about romance can give you deeper insight into why each other feels a certain way about romantic gestures.
+Talking about where we learned about romance can give you deeper insight into why each other feels a certain way about romantic gestures.

 11 – What Is Your Favourite Thing About Me?

-12 – What Is The Most Grand Romantic Gesture I’ve Ever Done For You?
+12 – What Is The Grandest Romantic Gesture I’ve Ever Done For You?

-Talk about the most grand romantic gestures you’ve done for each other, and talk about why they meant so much to you.
+Talk about the grandest romantic gestures you’ve done for each other, and talk about why they meant so much to you.

-13 – What Do You Feel Is The Most Grand Romantic Gesture You’ve Ever Done For Me?
+13 – What Do You Feel Is The Grandest Romantic Gesture You’ve Ever Done For Me?

 14 – What Is A Simple Daily Task That You Feel Is ‘Romantic’?